Evidence Grading System

 All referenced studies come from trusted, peer-reviewed databases:

-Disclaimer: Zynava provides educational information only.
+Disclaimer: ZYNAVA provides educational information only.
 Evidence grades are not medical advice, diagnoses, or treatment recommendations.
 Consult a healthcare professional before using supplements.
 See our full Medical Disclaimer and Editorial Policy.

 Last Updated: February 2026